GeorgeD19/cordova-plugin-downloader/README.md

     path: "My Pdf.pdf", // The File Name with extension
     description: 'The pdf file is downloading', // Download description Notification String
     visible: true, // This download is visible and shows in the notifications while in progress and after completion.
-    folder: "documents" // Folder to save the downloaded file, if not exist it will be created }
+    folder: "documents", // Folder to save the downloaded file, if not exist it will be created
+    authorization: "" // The authorization header
+}

 Downloader.download(options, downloadSuccessCallback, downloadErrorCallback);